 Serving Size

 Located directly under the “Nutrition Facts” title you’ll see the servings per container and the serving size that the nutrition information for the product is based on.
 For instance, this could state something along the lines of 8 servings per container.
 Serving size 2/3 cup (55 g).
-(1)
+1

 If you are keeping tabs on your overall calorie intake for various reasons including body weight management you certainly need to pay attention to the serving information on the nutrition facts panel.
 Serving sizes are now based on the amount of food people will typically consume.
-After all, whoever just ate 1/4 cup of granola or 1/3 cup of ice cream?
+After all, who just ate 1/4 cup of granola or 1/3 cup of ice cream?
 The FDA says this more accurately reflects what the average American consumes today.
 Food producers have been guilty of posting unrealistically lower serving sizes to make their nutrition numbers look better.

 The serving size, however, is not necessarily an indication of how much you should eat.
 Your actual serving size should be based on your individual needs as determined by a personalized nutrition plan.
 Straying from the posted serving size will require a recalculation of the calories and nutrients you are taking in – scale up or down.